cran-task-views/WebTechnologies/README.md

     to data stored in a REDCap (Research Electronic Data CAPture) database, which is a web application for building and managing online surveys and databases developed at Vanderbilt University.
+    [formr](https://github.com/rubenarslan/formr) facilitates use of the
+    [formr](https://formr.org/) survey framework, which is built on openCPU.
 -   *Visualization* : Plot.ly is a company that allows you to create visualizations in the web using R (and Python).
 They have an R package in development [here](https://github.com/ropensci/plotly)